What is modern portfolio theory?

 Before modern portfolio theory was developed, the operating principle of investing was to look at individual stocks and find “winners”—equities that would produce decent returns without too much risk.
 The problem was that individual stocks are risky by nature.
 This new theory said that what investors should seek instead is diversification.
 That way, you bet on bigger slices of the economy and take advantage of “winners” you might not have thought of, while protecting yourself against unforeseen disasters.

-Modern portfolio theory has a basic aim that by now probably sounds familiar: Minimize volatility (risk) and maximize reward (money!) by finding a combination of stocks that won’t have wild swings in value but will provide decent returns.
+Modern portfolio theory has a basic aim that by now probably sounds familiar: Minimise volatility (risk) and maximise reward (money!) by finding a combination of stocks that won’t have wild swings in value but will provide decent returns.

 What are the pros?
 The first advantage is that this approach tends to manage risk well.
 You’re investing in lots of stocks, which helps diversify your portfolio.
 The stocks are also selected to be balanced.
 For instance, modern portfolio theory argues against investing in equities that are dependent on each other—say, energy stocks and the automobile industry—instead, it preaches investment in things that are not correlated, like oil and the technology sector.